-The laboratory of Shukti Chakravarti, PhD, has a funded postdoctoral fellowship position to investigate the functions of novel candidate genes in the healthy cornea and keratoconus, a degenerative disease of the cornea.
-The laboratory has identified extracellular matrix (ECM), cytoskeleton, and primary cilium related genes as potentially causative for keratoconus.
+The lab has a funded postdoctoral fellowship position to investigate the functions of novel candidate genes in the healthy cornea and keratoconus, a degenerative disease of the cornea.
+We have identified extracellular matrix (ECM), cytoskeleton, and primary cilium related genes as potentially causative for keratoconus.
 Planned projects will explore functions of these genes using human cornea organoids derived from induced pluripotent stem cell, and genetically altered mouse models.
 Additionally, collaborative research is underway to use Drosophila as a model system for some of these studies.
-The ideal candidate will be a recent PhD graduate with training in cell and molecular biology.
+The ideal candidate will be a scientifically curious PhD graduate with training in cell and molecular biology.

 Interested candidates should apply by email by sending their current CV and names of three references to Dr. Chakravarti at Shukti.Chakravarti@nyumc.org.